Crankd-Media/craft-vite-template/README.md

 Go to the `.ddev` folder and open the `config.yaml` file.
 Change the `projectname` to your project name.

+Run `cp .env.example .env` and change the value of `PRIMARY_SITE_URL` to `https://projectname.crankd.local where projectname is the name you gave you ddev project in the previous step.

 ### Installing Dependencies

 In the project directory run `ddev start` to start the container.